mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step5.md

 Our goal is to now upgrade from the image tagged `1.10` to the `1.11-dev`

 * First, go to the `Chart.yaml` and change the `appVersion` to `1.11`.
-This is not a variable but it is the value shown when we use `helm list` and since we are going to be upgrading the image in the   `deployment` it is recommended to upgrade this chart field as well.
+This is not a variable and not mandatory to change but it is the value shown when we use `helm list`.
+Since we are going to be upgrading the image in the  `deployment` it is recommended to upgrade the app version field as well.

+Now let's replace the hardcoded values for variables.

 * Go to `values.yaml`, **delete everything** and insert: